james7780/jum52/driver_Raspbian_SDL/Readme_Jum52_13_Raspbian.txt

 From the Options Menu, select joystick mode by toggling "Controller" (press left or right arrow key while on the Controller option).

-"Pengo" control mode is automatically activated when Pengo cart is loaded.
+Pengo control mode is automatically activated when Pengo cart is loaded.

 Many games do "auto-calibrating" while you play.
 Moving the joystick handle in a big circle while chanting "work dammit" usually gets it working OK.
 Also it sometimes helps if you leave the analog stick in the central position when starting a game.